symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

     -   Now you can login as Superadmin with login/passwd of the Virtuoso, configure users and user rights and manage rdf data files via OntoWiki.
 -   For best practises using a Virtuoso based OntoWiki see [Using.Ontowiki](Using.Ontowiki "wikilink").

+### Data Management

+To load SD data from the files supplied with the git repo, check out the repo to /YourPathTo/symbolicdata and add the path /YourPathTo/symbolicdata/data to the data part of the distribution to the DirsAllowed

+`DirsAllowed =., /usr/share/virtuoso-opensource-6.1/vad, /YourPathTo/symbolicdata/data`

+and restart the daemon.

+Change to the RDFData directory and load all turtle graphs into the Virtuoso Engine:

+` cd /YourPathTo/symbolicdata/data`
+``  export MyDIR=`pwd` ``
+` for f in $(ls RDFData/*.ttl); do `
+`    echo "DB.DBA.TTLP_MT (file_to_string_output('$MyDIR/$f'),'`[`` http://symbolicdata.org/Data/`basename ``](http://symbolicdata.org/Data/`basename)``  $f .ttl`/');"; ``
+` done | isql-vt 1111 dba YourVerySecretPassword`

+Check success from within the console

+` isql-vt 1111 dba YourVerySecretPassword`
+` SQL> sparql select distinct ?s from `<http://symbolicdata.org/Data/People/>` where {?s ?p ?o};`

+and similar for the other graphs 'Bibliography', 'PolynomialSystems', 'Systems' etc. The command will list you the URIs of all instances in the given graph.
+Try the same at the Sparql endpoint <http://localhost:8890/sparql> with

+` select distinct ?s from `<http://symbolicdata.org/Data/People/>` where {?s ?p ?o}`

+It should list the URIs of all people stored in the SD People knowledge base.
+Compare your output with that from <http://symbolicdata.org:8890/sparql>

+Adapt the Perl files in the src/vsql directory for several standard service tasks.
+E.g., to load the data into your Virtuoso database, call

+` perl loaddata.pl | isql-vt 1111 dba YourVerySecretPassword`

+### Useful remarks

+Adapt at least the items ServerPort in the Parameters section (default 1111), the ServerPort in the HTTPSection (default 8890) and the DirsAllowed. **Different databases have to use different ports.**

+**DirsAllowed** contains a comma separated list of all directories where the service is allowed to read files.
+A file location in any subdirectory of the listed directories will be accepted.
+It is recommended to use absolute path names without file symlinks.

+Open the console

+`isql-v `<DBServerPort>` dba `<passwd>

+and change the password (standard user = dba, passwd = dba)

+`set password `<old password>` `<new password>`;`

+Load data from ttl files with the vsql/loaddata.pl script.
+This requires to set the system environment variable SD to the root of your symbolicdata git clone.

+For curious people: Direct your Browser to <http://localhost:8890>.
+It will show you the Virtuoso VSP pages with a "phpmyadmin" like administration web frontend at <http://localhost:8890/conductor>.
+Not required for beginners.

+You can shutdown the service from the console with

+` SQL> shutdown();`